joshuajlo/PDP-Parser/README.md

         - If this returns 0, the product has been launched
         - Otherwise, it is the time left to launch in seconds

+  4. Random_Size: Will return a random size and pid, great for quick atc

 AT ANY POINT, IF IT RETURNS ERROR, CHECK YOUR INPUTS!